segment-any-text/wtpsplit/README.md

 ## Acknowledgments

 This research was funded in whole or in part by the Austrian Science Fund (FWF): P36413, P33526, and DFH-23, and by the State of Upper Austria and the Federal Ministry of Education, Science, and Research, through grants LIT-2021-YOU-215.
-In addition, Ivan Vulic and Benjamin Minixhofer ´have been supported through the Royal Society University Research Fellowship ‘Inclusive and Sustainable Language Technology for a Truly Multilingual World’ (no 221137) awarded to Ivan Vulic.´ This research has also been supported with Cloud TPUs from Google’s TPU Research Cloud (TRC).
+In addition, Ivan Vulic and Benjamin Minixhofer have been supported through the Royal Society University Research Fellowship ‘Inclusive and Sustainable Language Technology for a Truly Multilingual World’ (no 221137) awarded to Ivan Vulić.
+This research has also been supported with Cloud TPUs from Google’s TPU Research Cloud (TRC).
 This work was also supported by compute credits from a Cohere For AI Research Grant, these grants are designed to support academic partners conducting research with the goal of releasing scientific artifacts and data for good projects.
 We also thank Simone Teufel for fruitful discussions.

 ---